petros-d/docs/enterprise/integrate-auth-system.md

 When you complete this setup, you should be able to see the differences in login flow when logging in at `<BASE_DOMAIN>.astronomer.io`.

-If you configured a fully custom OAuth flow, you should see a new **Log in with Custom Oauth Provider** button on the Astronomer login screen:
+If you configured a fully custom OAuth flow, you should see a new **Log in with Custom Oauth** button on the Astronomer login screen:

 ![Custom login button on the Astronomer login screen](/img/docs/custom-oauth.png)